 Our Ethical Trade and Environmental Sustainability Team is responsible for implementing our Code of Conduct as well as additional programmes and policies.
 These include Primark’s compliance with the UK Modern Slavery Act; implementing our structural safety programme; and working in collaboration with global and local experts as well as other brands and retailers on programmes designed to drive improvements across the textile industry.

 In 2015 Primark signed the Cotton Pledge, committing to not knowingly source Uzbek cotton for the manufacturing of any of our products until the Government of Uzbekistan ends the practice of forced child and adult labour in its cotton sector.
 In 2016 we extended this ban to Turkmenistan.
-All suppliers are required to disclose the country of origin and volume of all cotton fibre used in our products and we have developed a due diligence programme to assess and validate this.

 As a subsidiary of Associated British Foods plc (ABF), Primark has adopted ABF’s Anti-Bribery and Corruption Policy.
 ABF is committed to maintaining the highest standards of ethics and compliance with all relevant laws wherever business is conducted.
 Compliance with anti-bribery and anti-corruption laws are at the forefront of this commitment.